Clementine’s main areas of practice are personal injury and clinical negligence, commercial and employment law and professional discipline.

 Clementine is sensitive to the demands of an international claim and is able to accept instructions to assist the advocate/attorney team in any offshore matters.

-Clementine has acted in a number of personal injury and general civil matters and is developing a broad personal injury practice representing both claimants and defendants.
+Clementine has a thriving personal injury practice representing both claimants and defendants.
 She accepts instructions at all levels of proceedings and offers advocacy, advice (liability, causation, quantum, limitation and evidence, factual and expert) and drafting.

 Clementine has a particular interest in regulatory and disciplinary work relating to the medical profession, as well as financial regulation.